 I’ve explored the country twice now for a combined 6 weeks.
 Based on these trips, I can suggest a few wonderful itineraries for Laos.

 As always, these are just suggestions.
 What’s amazing about traveling in this part of the world is that you can always improvise.
 If you have more than one week in Laos, consider keeping your plans a little flexible.
 You might hear of interesting things from other travelers while you’re there, so it’s nice to have some extra time for unexpected adventures.

 That said, these routes should help you get off to a good start!

 By the way, don’t miss my guide to traveling Laos, which includes more detail on all the places mentioned here.

 Laos itinerary for 1 week

 If your time in Laos is limited, then you might want to follow a tried-and-true route that is easy to follow.

 The Luang Prabang to Vientiane route is exactly that.
 It’s been traveled for decades, carved out initially by backpackers in the 1990’s.
-(Back then, Laos visas were only valid for these places, creating the original Laos tourist trail.
+(Back then, Laos visas were only valid for these places, giving birth to the original Laos tourist trail.
 Today, you can travel in Laos anywhere.)